John Calder: Biography

 Calder was born in Montreal, Canada, into the Calder family associated with the brewing industry in Alloa, Scotland, and spent his childhood in Kinross, and studied at Bishop's College School in Sherbrooke before studying economics in Zürich, Switzerland, in the late 1940s.

 About 1950, Calder went into partnership with Neville Armstrong in a short-lived publishing enterprise called Spearman Calder.

 Calder was a friend of Samuel Beckett, becoming the main publisher of his prose-texts in Britain after the success of Waiting for Godot on the London stage in 1955–56.
 During the 1950s, Calder published the translated work of Anton Chekhov, Leo Tolstoy, Fyodor Dostoevsky, Goethe and Zola, including most of the work of April FitzLyon, and was the first publisher to make William S. Burroughs available in the United Kingdom.

 From 1963 to 1975, Calder was in partnership with Marion Boyars, and the company was known as Calder and Boyars.
 The championing of freedom of speech led to Calder's involvement in a number of prosecutions for obscenity, including one in 1966 for publishing Hubert Selby Jr's Last Exit to Brooklyn.
 While the initial trial resulted in a guilty verdict, the case was won on appeal, and effectively ended literary censorship in Britain.

+Calder published (via his imprints, John Calder, Calder & Boyars or Calder Publications) a series of book series including Calderbooks and European Classics.

+In 1964, Calder joined the Who Killed Kennedy Committee? set up by Bertrand Russell.

 The last novelist to be signed to the company by John Calder personally was Carole Morin whose Penniless in Park Lane he published in 2001.

 The imprint continues to publish Howard Barker, Tim Waterstone, and other figures of literature both past and present.
 In 2002, John Calder opened The Calder Bookshop Theatre at 51 The Cut, Waterloo, London.
 To celebrate his fifty years in publishing, the arts and politics a festschrift was produced.
 During 2006, Lou MacLoughlan and Louise Milne produced the documentary John Calder: A Life in Publishing commemorating his life.